mirnylab/hiclib-legacy/doc/source/index.rst

 Windows/MAC users should add this directory to PYTHONPATH manually.

 Requirements
 ------------

 You will need mirnylib library to use this library.
 Mirnylib library is publicly available at https://bitbucket.org/mirnylab/mirnylib.

+.. note:: Failure during installation of mirnylib often means that cython is not up to date.

-Both libraries are library not compatible with python 2.5 and python 3.x, but work fine with python 2.6, 2.7.
+Both libraries are not compatible with python 2.5 and python 3.x, but work fine with python 2.6, 2.7.

-However, it might require a newer versions of python packages (specifically numpy and scipy), than those available with python 2.6-equipped linux distributions (e.g. Ubuntu 10.04 LTS, ubuntu 11.04+ works fine!).
+However, it might require a newer versions of python packages (specifically numpy and scipy), than those available with python 2.6-equipped linux distributions (e.g. Ubuntu 10.04 LTS, ubuntu 11.04+ is mostly fine).

 Hiclib requires the following python libraries: cython (0.16+), joblib (0.6.3+), h5py, pysam, numpy(1.6+) , scipy, matplotlib, biopython, bx-python (preferably from bitbucket repo by james_taylor)

 Hiclib requires following non-python binaries to be installed: samtools

-If you're upgrading numpy/scipy/matplotlib using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
+If you're upgrading numpy/scipy/matplotlib/cython using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
 Often pip installs new package to a different location, and python still loads the old copy as it looks there first.
+First attempt to remove original package using apt-get remove or aptitude remove.
-You might need to specifically delete files corresponding to the original package, as running "apt-get remove python-numpy" might take down a significant number of packages.
-Locations of files can be determined from the python console by >>>print numpy.__file__, and version by >>>print numpy.__version__.
+However, if this asks you to remove a ton of dependent packages, you need to specifically delete files corresponding to the original package.
+Current version and location of package files can be determined from the python console by executing, e.g., >>>print numpy.__version__. and >>>print numpy.__file__

 Obsolete versions of certain packages may lead to unpredicted errors.
 Please refer to troubleshooting guide for a list of known errors!

 Hardware requirements
 ---------------------

 Fragment-based analysis uses HDD to store all the information about the reads.
 However, at each point in time a few individual tracks are loaded to RAM to perform certain analysis.
-Memory requirements for this part can be estimated as 20-40 bytes per read, dependent on the number of filters used.
+Memory requirements for this part can be estimated as 20-30 bytes per read, dependent on the number of filters used.
-For example, a 400 mln read Hi-C dataset will require no more than 20GB RAM.
+For example, a 500 mln read Hi-C dataset will require no more than 16GB RAM.
 We're working on rewriting the core of the library to consume less memory.
 If you found a bottleneck, which can be easily fixed, please let us know and we'll fix it.

 Binned data analysis uses RAM to store all the heatmaps.
 Application of certain filters will create a copy of a heatmap, one at a time, even if multiple datasets are loaded.
 For example, working with 3 datasets at 200-kb resolution will require:
 (3 GB/200kb)^2 * (8 bytes per float64) * (3 datasets + 1 extra) = 8 GB RAM

 Timewise, fragment-based correction of a dataset is relatively quick, being about an hour for 500 million raw reads.
 Binned data analysis performance depends on resolution only, usually being of the order of seconds for 1M-resolution analysis, and scaling as (1/resolution^2), reaching few minutes for 200kb resolution, and tens minutes for 100kb.

 Overall, time-limiting step is mapping, and it's the only part of the code that is well-paralellized.